nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

                 // Forget here else we'd go into a loop of attempting to
                 // process a work item that is invalid. c.workqueue.Forget(obj)
-                return nil
+                log.Printf("expected string in workqueue but got %#v", obj) return nil
             }